ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/4_IntroOpenShift/instructions.md

 3. Familiarize yourself with the items in the left navigation menu.
 You can see Operators, many different Kubernetes objects, and some OpenShift-specific objects, all of which we have talked about in this course.
 There won't yet be many instances of these objects, but they will fill up once we deploy our application.

 4. Notice the word "Administrator" at the top left.
 This indicates that you are in the administrator perspective.
 There is also a developer perspective.
 Each perspective provides workflows specific to that persona.
 Switch to the developer perspective to begin deploying an application.
+(If it says "Developer" already, don't change it.)
 ![Web console perspectives](images/console-perspectives.png)

 # Deploy an application in the web console